BLAMSTERDAM!

 While Amsterdam has been home to a number of female artists, this 18th-century badass did it on her own terms.
 She became one of the most famous still life painters, charging high fees and taking her time to produce exactly the painting she wanted.
 She continued painting until her death at 84 years of age.

 There are whole books of amazing female Amsterdammers – and most of these women could have multiple books about them.
-If you want to learn more, why not check out our Women’s History Tour or our Self-guided Touring app?
+If you want to learn more, why not check out our Women’s History Tour or our Self-guided tour app?

 Ready for one of our tours?